vacationlabs/haskell-webapps/README.md

 ## Phase 3: Testing

-* Step 1: Unit tests for domain-level API
+1. Unit tests for domain-level API
   * Quicktest
   * Hspec
   * Anything else?
-* Step 2: Integration/browser tests using Selenium
+2. Integration/browser tests using Selenium
   * Which library?

 # The Spec